There was a loud rapping at the door. And another. Someone was being impatient.

 “Good day, Tailfin.”

-He kept walking, his back to the gangster.
+He kept walking, his back to the crime lord.
 He wasn’t sure if he had got away with it, or whether Tailfin’s men would catch up with him in the street.
 He just needed to put his head down and hope.

 As he was leaving the gambling house, Madrik, the upstart gangster, walked in through the front entrance, flinging the doors open, making a scene.
 Kyrnrie kept his head down.
 He wanted nothing to do with whatever was about to happen.